6.3. Diagonalizability#

 If \(A\) is diagonalizable, then there must be \(n\) independent eigenvectors.
 The sum of the dimensions \(m_k\) of the eigenspaces \(E_{\lambda_i}\), i.e., the sum of the geometric multiplicities must therefore be equal to \(n\).
 Since the algebraic multiplicities are at least as large as the geometric multiplicities, the sum of the algebraic multiplicities must be \(\geq n\).
 Since this sum cannot be larger, it means that the sum is equal to \(n\).
 Thus all algebraic multiplicities must in fact be equal to the corresponding geometric multiplicities.
 This settles properties i and ii.

 Conversely, conditions i. and ii. immediately imply that there must be \(n\) linearly independent eigenvectors.
-Namely, since eigenvectors for different eigenvalues are automatically linearly independent, bases for the eigenspaces put together give exactly \(n\) linearly independent eigenvectors.
+The basic idea is that, since eigenvectors for different eigenvalues are automatically linearly independent, the bases for the eigenspaces put together give exactly \(n\) linearly independent eigenvectors.

 We saw that there is a weak connection between eigenvalues and (non-)invertibility: